|A low vision CCTV is an electronic magnifier that can magnify your reading, pictures, etc. at a much higher power than a regular magnifier.|

 Before making a large purchase consider meeting with a low vision rehab specialist.
 They can assess your needs and then make recommendations for the best magnifiers for you.
 They can also provide training in the use of low vision technology.

-If you must make your own best decisions, then purchase a video magnifier that has a free trial period so that you can try it at home and see how it works for you.
+When purchasing a video magnifier, use your best judgement and select one that offers a free trial period so that you can try it at home and see how it works for you.

 A low vision closed circuit television (CCTV) is for people who need text and photos magnified, but find that their current optical magnifiers are no longer meeting their needs.